 Baird: Yeah, [...] the thing about Bruce is [...] that he's an outrageous character, and the only person who sees him as a human is [...] a character called Mary, and Bruce tries to save her husband's life, and she sees him as a hero.
 There's a scene between them where James' blue eyes really pop out, and you see the humanity of Bruce there, and it's a beautiful image.
 But he managed to hide them for the rest of the film.
 At that moment, I don't know what it was, but he let the audience in to the humanity of the character with those incredible blues.

 - His baby blues were also acknowledged by InStyle magazine with the title, James McAvoy May Have a Filthy Mouth, But All We Can Focus on Are His Soulful Blue Eyes"The movie-star blue eyes, however, command your attention the way a forehead tattoo might.
 They light up to punctuate profanities (every other word) and stay lit when he makes fun of you for being so skittish."

-- Got the part as Robbie Turner in Atonement because the character is described as having eyes of optimism, and so does James, according to its director.
+- Got the part as Robbie Turner in Atonement because the character is described as having eyes of optimism, and so does McAvoy's, according to its director.

-- Wolverine Publicity: Even when he portrays the lead character, he is occasionally ignored or placed in the background of promotional materials.
+- Wolverine Publicity: Inverted.
+McAvoy generally receives the short end of the stick when it comes to marketing.
+Even when he portrays the lead character, he is occasionally ignored or placed in the background of promotional materials.

 - Children of Dune: Leto Atreides II is the central focus of two of its three episodes, but he's very small on the poster,◊ and you don't even get to see McAvoy's face.
 This gets rectified for the North American DVD release.◊